 At St White's we follow the Gloucestershire agreed syllabus for RE which focuses on pupils learning about beliefs, their impact and how they connect.
-The principal aim of Religious Education in Gloucestershire is to engage pupils through overarching questions about religion and beliefs so as to promote their spiritual, moral, social and cultural development.
+The principal aim of Religious Education in Gloucestershire is to enthuse and build a 'can do attitude' through overarching questions about religion and beliefs.
+Pupils are encouraged to take personal and collective responsibility to promote their spiritual, moral, social and cultural development.
 Pupils are encouraged to be reflective and develop their own personal understanding of their beliefs.